Larry David’s ‘Curb Your Enthusiasm’ Season 9: Plot Update And Future Seasons

 After six years of being off the air, HBO’s hit comedy Curb Your Enthusiasm is coming back for another season, and some of its stars — including Seinfeld creator Larry David, who heads the show’s cast — have recently opened up about its long-awaited continuation.
-Much of what David and the rest of the Curb crew have to say is exciting to say the least, as it involves casting decisions, plot details, a tentative release date, and a very big reveal about where Larry David’s semi-autobiographical project will be headed in the future (Hint: season 9 will not be the end).
+Much of what David and the rest of the Curb crew have to say is exciting to say the least, as it involves casting decisions, plot details, a tentative release date, and a very big reveal about where Larry David’s semi-autobiographical project will be headed in the future Hint: Season 9 will not be the end).

 #MoviesTV #CurbYourEnthusiasm Everything we know about the new season of ‘Curb Your Enthusiasm’ https://t.co/7cxX5gHYVZ pic.twitter.com/eNPY7oWlP7